matplotlib/matplotlib/doc/api/api_changes.rst

 ~~~~
 Removed method ``set_scale``.
 This is now handled via a private method which
 should not be used directly by users.
 It is called via ``Axes.set_{x,y}scale``
-which takes care of ensuring the coupled changes are also made to the Axes object.
+which takes care of ensuring the related changes are also made to the Axes
+object.

 finance.py
 ~~~~~~~~~~